drashna/qmk_mkdocs/docs/en/docs/contributing.md

 Here are some things to keep in mind when working on your feature or bug fix.

 * **Disabled by default** - memory is a pretty limited on most chips QMK supports, and it's important that current keymaps aren't broken, so please allow your feature to be turned **on**, rather than being turned off.
 If you think it should be on by default, or reduces the size of the code, please talk with us about it.
 * **Compile locally before submitting** - hopefully this one is obvious, but things need to compile!
-Our Travis system will catch any issues, but it's generally faster for you to compile a few keyboards locally instead of waiting for the results to come back.
+You should always make sure your changes compile before opening a pull request.
 * **Consider revisions and different chip-bases** - there are several keyboards that have revisions that allow for slightly different configurations, and even different chip-bases.
 Try to make a feature supported in ARM and AVR, or automatically disabled on platforms it doesn't work on.
 * **Explain your feature** - Document it in `docs/`, either as a new file or as part of an existing file.
 If you don't document it other people won't be able to benefit from your hard work.